Fabiana Di Gianvincenzo (UCPH)

 Thesis topic: Study of the composition and degradation of tannin-based colorants and their identification in historical samples through HPLC/DAD technique and RP-Amide column

-Fabiana Di Gianvincenzo, Clara Granzotto, Enrico Cappellini, Mass spectrometry-based analysis of ancient protein residues from archaeological skin, furs and textiles, in “Weaving the patterns.
-Textile production and specialization in Europe and the Mediterranean during the Bronze Age”, forthcoming
+Fabiana Di Gianvincenzo, Clara Granzotto, Enrico Cappellini, Mass spectrometry-based analysis of ancient protein residues from archaeological skin, furs and textiles, in “The Textile Revolution in Bronze Age Europe”, forthcoming

 Meaghan Mackie, Patrick Rüther, Diana Samodova, Fabiana Di Gianvincenzo, Clara Granzotto, David Lyon, David Peggie, Helen Howard, Lynne Harrison, Lars Juhl Jensen, Jesper V. Olsen, and Enrico Cappellini, (2018), Palaeoproteomic Profiling of Conservation Layers on a 14th Century Italian Wall Painting.
 Angew.
 Chem.
 Int.
 Ed. doi: 10.1002/anie.201713020